 Group therapy techniques

-Group therapy is commonly used in substance use treatment programs, and its structure can vary based on the therapeutic approach being used.
+Group therapy for addiction treatment is commonly used in substance use treatment programs, and its structure can vary based on the therapeutic approach being used to ensure each participant’s needs are met.
 For example, cognitive behavioral therapy (CBT) may include structured activities that challenge unhealthy thoughts and behaviors, while interpersonal therapy may encourage more open conversations about relationships and communication styles.

 Free Insurance Check